Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Introduction

-An orthogonal basis decomposition has proved to be a successful alternative as complex and non-linear functional response can often be well represented with $p<<d_y$ basis functions, reducing the number of response values to $M p$. \cite{higdon} use this idea to extend the the work of \cite{KeOha01} for functional response.
-Independent GP models are fit to empirical orthogonal functions (EOF) computed via the Singular Value Decomposition (SVD).
-Their methodology has been used successfully in many applications (e.g., \cite{higdon_flyer_plate}) but it does not scale to large ensembles.
-We will refer to the model proposed in \cite{higdon} as SVDGP.
+Orthogonal basis decompositions provide an effective alternative as complex and non-linear functional response can often be well represented by $p \ll d_y$ basis functions, reducing the number of response values to $Mp$.
+The seminal framework of \citep{KeOha01} was extended for functional response in this way by \citep{higdon}, fitting independent GPs to empirical orthogonal functions (EOFs) derived from a singular value decomposition (SVD).
+This approach, which we refer to throughout as SVDGP, has been widely applied \citep[e.g.,][]{higdon_flyer_plate}, but struggles to scale to large ensembles.
+Other dimension-reduction approaches such as active subspaces \citep{active_subspace,Ma_functional_em} have also been explored for GP models, but are still by cubic computational costs.

-In this work, a method is proposed which makes use of the same EOF decomposition, but uses a local approximate GP (laGP) \citep{gramacy_apley} (implemented in the \texttt{R} package \texttt{laGP} \citep{laGP}), which leverages local designs to reduce the size of the covariance matrix, resulting in significant computational savings.

-There are other works applying GP models to large functional datasets. \cite{zhang} are also motivated by laGP, and built prediction neighborhoods using an optimality criterion. \cite{zhang} and \cite{laGP} show that the cost of computing optimal prediction neighborhoods is significant.
-As a result, their methods cannot achieve the speed desired for our applications.
-This is made clear in the supplementary material, for example; A simulation study is presented showing that for random data of size $M=20000$, representing the application dataset in this work, the default laGP neighborhood selection criterion is approximately 4 times slower than nearest neighbors (NN).
-While it is well known that NN's are suboptimal for prediction (\cite{Vecchia}, \cite{Stein}), the proposed method uses input scaling (\cite{hsu}, \cite{satellite}) to dramatically improve NN prediction.
-Section \ref{sec:scalable} provides a detailed discussion of input scaling and its effect on NN prediction.

-\cite{Ma_functional_em} are also motivated by the emulation of a computer model with functional output.
-Rather than the SVD, an active subspace approach is used to determine basis functions \citep{active_subspace}, and a Bayesian approach to emulation is taken with the nearest-neighbor GP (NNGP) model \citep{nngp}.
-The NNGP model is based on the Vecchia approximation \citep{Vecchia}. \cite{sVecchia} use the Vecchia approximation with fisher scoring (and input scaling) for fast GP inference and prediction with large datasets.
-Importantly, the Vecchia approximation has significant overhead in selecting conditioning sets, which the proposed emulator avoids.
-The supplementary material contains an illustration of this.

-An important use of emulators is model calibration.
-Conventionally, computer model calibration follows the methods in \cite{KeOha01}, and \cite{higdon} extend this methodology for functional responses.
-Neither \cite{zhang}, \cite{Ma_functional_em}, or \cite{sVecchia} apply their methods to calibration problems, a key motivation for this work.
-The proposed method takes a modular \citep{modular} approach to calibration, where the emulator is fit using only the computer model output.
-Section \ref{sec:calib} discusses the benefits of modular calibration for the problems that motivated this work.